Ryjo

-Omnitool is a Chrome extension prototype that enables quick access to custom utilities.
+Omnitool is a prototype Chrome extension allowing fast access to custom utilities.

-I created Omnitool with inspiration from experience on a small developer team supporting a suite of CMS and service-backed web applications for a Fortune 50 client.
-Day-to-day operations included repeated tasks such as:
+Omnitool was inspired by my developer experience on a small team supporting a suite of web applications for a Fortune 50 client.
+Day-to-day operations included tedious, repeated tasks such as:

-Team members had previously written a handful of small (and very useful) one-off browser extensions.
-The concept for Omnitool came about as a means to consolidate these tools and provide an efficient, intuitive interface.
+Team members had previously written a handful of small and useful one-off browser extensions.
+I designed Omnitool as a way to consolidate these one-off tools in an efficient, flexible interface.

 • A consistent command-based model for tool invocation.